Supply Chain and Information Systems

 © 2016 This manuscript version is made available under the CC-BY-NC-ND 4.0 license http://creativecommons.org/licenses/by-nc-nd/4.0/

 Laux, Dawn; Luse, Andy; and Mennecke, Brian E., "Collaboration, Connectedness, and Community: An examination of the factors Influencing Student Persistence in Virtual Communities" (2016).
-Supply Chain and Information Systems Publications.
+Supply Chain Management Publications.
 22.